SanderMertens/flecs/docs/Relationships.md

 ```

 #### Scoping
 In some scenarios a number of entities all need to be created with the same parent.
-Rather than adding the relation to each entity, it is possible to configure the parent as a scope, which ensures that all entities created afterwards are created in the scope.
+Rather than adding the relationship to each entity, it is possible to configure the parent as a scope, which ensures that all entities created afterwards are created in the scope.
 The following example shows how:

 ```c
 ecs_entity_t parent = ecs_new_id(world);